RohitChaturvedi05/interview-preparation/Javascript.md

 `null` is an assignment value.
 It can be assigned to a variable as a representation of no value.

 ### How does JavaScript handle type coercion?

+JavaScript is a dynamically typed language, which means that data types of variables are determined by the value they hold at runtime and can change throughout the program as we assign different values to them.

 ### What is the difference between `==` and `===` in JavaScript?